Usefiles explained

 A usefile describes an ooc package, ie. a collection of modules and contains information how to compile and link that specific collection of ooc files.
 It also denotes if the package should compile to an executable or a shared/static library.

 Usefiles are not a totally novel concept.
-They are comparable to pkg-config
+They are comparable to pkg-config files or, to

 some degree, similar to build system files like CMake or SCons.